patchlevel/event-sourcing/docs/pages/projection.md

 ### Projection Store

-In order for the projectionist to know the status and position of the projections, they must be saved.
+The Projectionist uses a projection store to store the status of each projection.

-We can use the `DoctrineStore` for this:
+We provide a Doctrine implementation of this by default.

 ```php
 use Patchlevel\EventSourcing\Projection\Projection\Store\DoctrineStore;